Rigorous Function Calculi in Ariadne: Conceptual foundations

 \subsection{Information}

-In \Ariadne, every object indicates the kind of \emph{information} that object provides about the value of a quantity*.
+In \Ariadne, every object indicates the kind of \emph{information} that object provides about the value of a quantity.

 With \emph{exact} information, objects are specified with enough information to identify them exactly; further, equality on such objects is decidable.
-For example, $2/3$ is an exact rational number, and $0.625=0.101_2$ is an exact dyadic number.
+For example, $2/3$ is an exact \cd{Rational} number, and $0.625=0.101_2$ is an exact \cd{Dyadic} number.

-With \emph{symbolic} information objects are specified by symbolic formulae with enough information to identify them exactly, but equality is not necessarily decidable.
-For example, $2/3$, $\pi$ and $\sin(1)$ are all symbolic reals, and both $\exp(1)$ is an symbolic representations of $e$.
+With \emph{effective} information, objects are specified by a way of finding them to arbitrary precision.
+This corresponds to a description by a data stream from computable analysis, or an algorithm computing such a stream (for a computable object).
+For example, an algorithm computing guaranteed bounds on the \cd{Real} number $\exp(x)$ for rational $x$ is $\exp(x)=\sum_{n=0}^{N-1} x^n/n! \pm 2 |x|^N/N!$ whenever $N\geq2|x|$.
+The \cd{UpperReal} class also provides effective information, but only allows the computation of guaranteed upper-bounds.

-With \emph{effective} information, objects are specified by an algorithm computing them to arbitrary precision.
-The distinction between symbolic and effective objects is that for an object to be effective, an algorithm computing it must be given.
-For example, and algorithm computing $\exp(x)$ for rational $x$ is $\exp(x)=\sum_{n=0}^{N-1} x^n/n! \pm 2 |x|^N/N!$ whenever $N\geq2|x|$.
-However, there are other implementations of the exponential function possible, yielding different approximations to $\exp(x)$.
+An important case of effective information is \emph{symbolic} information.
+Objects are specified by symbolic formulae with enough information to identify them exactly, but for which equality is not necessarily decidable.
+For example, $2/3$, $\pi$ and $\sin(1)$ are all symbolic reals, and $\exp(1)$ is an symbolic representations of $e$.
+For symbolic objects to be effective we need to give an algorithm computing them, and \Ariadne\ provides a default computation in this case.

 With \emph{validated} information, objects are specified with sufficient information is given to compute all operations to some fixed accuracy.
-For example, a floating-point interval $[\ul{x}\!:\!\ol{x}]$ is a concrete data type for the real numbers in the validated paradigm, representing all real numbers $x$ with $\ul{x}\leq x \leq \ol{x}$.
-The interval $[2.625\!:\!2.75]$ is a validated representation of $e$.
-The floating-point numbers provide a concrete date type for the upper reals, with $\ol{x}$ representing all numbers $x\leq\ol{x}$.
+For example, a double-precision floating-point interval $[\ul{x}\!:\!\ol{x}]$ is a concrete data type \cd{Bounds<FloatDP>} for the real numbers in the validated paradigm, representing all real numbers $x$ with $\ul{x}\leq x \leq \ol{x}$, and the interval $[2.625\!:\!2.75]$ is a validated representation of $e$.
+Similarly, an interval $(\,:\!\ol{x}]$ is a concrete data type \cd{UpperBounds<FloatDP>} for the upper real numbers, with $(\,:\!\ol{x}]$ representing all numbers $x\leq\ol{x}$.